ki-chi/JQuants.jl/README.md

 ## Authorization

-You have to [register](https://application.jpx-jquants.com/register) to use the J-Quants API.
+You have to [register](https://jpx-jquants.com/auth/signup/?lang=en) to use the J-Quants API.
-If you choose to authorize by using "Refresh token", you should get the token from [the portal of J-Quants API](https://application.jpx-jquants.com/).
-You can also authorize using the email address and password registered for the J-Quants API.
+You may also grant authentication credentials through employment of a "Refresh token," or alternatively, by employing the email address and password that was previously registered for the J-Quants API.

 ```julia
 julia> using JQuants